Michigan Court Records

 - Littering

-- Walking a dog without a lease
+- Walking a dog without a leash

-- Failure to carry or display a concealed-weapons permit while carrying the concealed weapon
+- Failure to carry or display a concealed-weapons permit while carrying the concealed weapon (MCL 28.425f(5))

-- Attempting to consume alcohol under the age of 21
+- Attempting to consume alcohol under the age of 21 (MCL 436.1703)

 - Disobeying state land-use rules